cisocrgroup/pocoweb/frontend/public_html/doc.md

 ### [POST] `rest-url`/users/`uid`
 Update the account settings of an user with an id of `uid`.
 * [Authorization](#user-content-authorization) is required.
-* Admins can update any normal user account.
+* Administrators can update any normal user account.
 * Every user can change his own user account.
 * You cannot change the type (administrator or normal) of an user account.